25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 • Saija Kultala, City of Turku, Finland

-• PhD Workshop (open for all).
-Presentations from new and ongoing research on age-friendly communities.
-PhD students Anniriikka Rantala, Tampere University, and Helena Bjurbäck, Linköping University, present their research and discuss with Christine E. Swane, Director and Head of Research, The EGV Foundation (Social inclusion of Older Adults) and Oskar Jonsson, Researcher, Lund University.
+• Option 2: Exploring Research on Age-friendly Communities (open for all).
+Learn about new and ongoing research on age-friendly communities.
+Two PhD students present their research projects and discuss with Christine E. Swane, Director and Head of Research, The EGV Foundation (Social inclusion of Older Adults), Denmark, and Marie Konge Nielsen, Associate Professor, University College Absalon, Denmark.
+Questions from the audience are welcome.

 • Plenum Session: Building Age-Friendly Environments through Urban Planning.
 Examples from research and practice of how we can support age-friendly, accessible environments and ageing in place.